Chrisss09/The-Russian-job/README.md

 <h2>Features</h2>
 <ul>
-<li>Homepage - I have created a clear and fun homepage with a lot of great photos and clear text.<li>
+<li>Homepage - I have created a clear and fun homepage with a lot of great photos and clear text.
-<li>Top navbar - On my top navbar I have created very clear links through my website.<li>
+<li>Top navbar - On my top navbar I have created very clear links through my website.
-<li>Due to a lot of content I have made my navbar fixed to the top of the screen to allow the user easy access to get from one page to another</li>
+<li>Due to a lot of content I have made my navbar fixed to the top of the screen to allow the user easy access to get from one page to another